Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

 \end{section}

 \begin{section}{Bidding Thompson Sampling (BITS) algorithm} We now propose a specific procedure to achieve the advertiser's goals, which is a version of the TS algorithm.
-Since it aims to learn the advertiser's optimal bid, we refer to it as Bidding Thompson Sampling (BITS).
+We refer to it as Bidding Thompson Sampling (BITS).
+We proceed in four steps.
+First, we given a general description of how the algorithm operates.
+Second, we outline and discuss the specific parametrization we adopt.
+Third, we describe how we compute estimates of $b^*(x)$ and $ATE(x)$.
+Fourth, we address how one can perform inference on the $ATE$s.
+Finally, we briefly discuss the general main challenges to implementing this sort of algorithm in practice.
+We further discuss several generalizations that can be made and relate them to our current approach in Appendix \ref{app:add}.

 \begin{subsection}{General procedure}